ivokabel/ivokabel.github.io/_drafts/2018-01-10-rendering-layered-materials-smooth-refraction-approximation-layered-model.md

 Although we used a physically-plausible energy-conserving model for the inner layer, the resulting inner layer model is much lighter than one would expect for thick medium.
 In the furnace test (constant white light configuration) we can clearly see that it reflects more energy than it receives from the environment which is a sign of an energy conservation problem.
 I spent a non-trivial amount of time to crack this problem, but I won in the end and I gained some important computer graphics knowledge on this way.
 Long story short: the problem is caused by us neglecting the **compression and decompression of light** when crossing an interface between media with different indices of refraction.

 I derived a correct energy-conserving BSDF under a smooth refractive interface with a single scattering event.
-For that I dug deeper into the theory of BDSFs in another post called [Chapter 2.1: Energy conserving BSDF under a smooth refractive interface](chapter-2.1-energy-conserving-BSDF-under-smooth-refractive-interface.html).
+For that I dug deeper into the theory of BDSFs in another post called [Energy Conserving BSDF Under a Smooth Refractive Interface](rendering-layered-materials-energy-conserving-BSDF-under-smooth-refractive-interface.html).
 If you are not feeling nerdy enough, just ignore it :-) It basically says that the only thing our original naïve refraction approach is missing is the (relatively trivial) compensation factor $\frac{\eta_{0}^{2}}{\eta_{1}^{2}}$, which, however, makes the difference:

 <p style="text-align: center">
 <img src="../images/SRAL/Blog_InnerGlossyMedium_SolAngComp_EM1_512s.jpg" alt="" width="700" /><br/>